batmen-lab/BioMANIA/README.md

 We provide data and pre-trained models for available tools mentioned in our paper.
 For experimenting with more libraries, use our library installation service.

-We also offer some demo chat, you can download it [here](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link) and use `import data` button to visualize it in chatbot UI.
+We also offer some demo chat, you can find them in `./demo` and use `import data` button to visualize it in chatbot UI.
 Notice that these demo chat are converted from the PyPI readthedoc tutorials.
-You can check the original tutorial link through the `tutorial_links.txt` in the google drive link.
+You can check the original tutorial link through the `tutorial_links.txt`.

 ### Inference